-In the weeks leading up to your time in India, it would be natural to start thinking about what you may need to pack.
-Specializing in tailor-made tours of Rajasthan and having explored the region extensively ourselves, here is a list of our essentials when packing for Rajasthan.
+In the weeks leading up to your time in India, it’s natural to start thinking about what you need to pack.
+Specializing in tailor-made tours of Rajasthan and having explored the region extensively ourselves, here is a list of our essentials when packing for Rajasthan:

 The single most important item to remember when packing for Rajasthan is your passport, plus a valid visa.
 Your passport must have at least six months validity from the date of your arrival in India, and two blank pages.
-For your visa, there are two potential routes you can apply through: the first and most popular would be to apply for an e-Tourist visa online, at this official government website, within a window of 120 – 5 days before you arrive; the second, more traditional option is to post off your passport and application to the nearest consulate.
-Whilst Indian Excursions do not offer a visa application service, we are more than happy to answer any questions you may have about the process, as well as act as your Indian reference.
+For your visa, there are two potential routes you can apply through.
+The first and most popular is to apply for an e-Tourist visa online, at this official government website, up to 5 days before you arrive.
+The second, more traditional option is to post off your passport and application to the nearest consulate.
+While Indian Excursions do not offer a visa application service, we are more than happy to answer any questions you may have about the process, as well as act as your Indian reference.

 2. Layered clothing

 For the best part of the peak season in Rajasthan (that’s from October to March), temperatures fluctuate quite noticeably throughout the day.
-Whilst the early morning and late evening can be somewhat breezy, or even quite chilly during December and January, the afternoons do heat up.
-With that in mind, when packing for Rajasthan we’d recommend clothing that can be easily layered, to be applied or removed throughout the day.
+While the early morning and late evening can be somewhat breezy, or even quite chilly during December and January, the afternoons do heat up.
+With that in mind, when packing for Rajasthan, we recommend clothing that can be easily layered, to be applied or removed throughout the day.

 3. A shawl

-For ladies, a shawl has a multitude of uses and is a great item to carry with you in your handbag.
+For ladies, a wrap has a multitude of uses and is a great item to carry with you in your handbag.
 When entering places of worship, you can cover your shoulders and arms with it.
-If you’re out in the sun you can protect your skin with the shawl to prevent sunburn.
+If you’re out in the sun, you can protect your skin with the shawl to prevent sunburn.
 If you feel chilly on an evening in the winter months, you can wrap up with it.
-It’s extremely useful.
-There are many beautiful shawls for sale in India, so you might like to wait and get one whilst you’re here.
+It’s handy.
+There are many beautiful shawls for sale in India, so you might like to wait and get one when you’re here.

 4. A camera

-India is a photographer’s dream, from the colourful saris to the splendid forts and palaces.
-A camera is a must when packing for Rajasthan, and whilst your smartphone will probably do the job, a proper camera with a zoom feature does it better, particularly when on safari in Ranthambhore National Park.
-Certain monuments and places of interest do charge a fee to visitors wishing to carry a camera inside, though Indian Excursions are delighted to take care of this for our guests with our compliments.
+India is a photographer’s dream; from the colourful saris to the splendid forts and palaces.
+A camera is a must when packing for Rajasthan.
+While your smartphone will probably do the job, a proper camera with a zoom feature does it better, particularly when on safari in Ranthambhore National Park.
+Certain monuments and places of interest do charge a fee to visitors wishing to carry a camera inside.
+However, Indian Excursions are delighted to take care of this for our guests with our compliments.

 5. Hand sanitizer

 A bottle of hand sanitizer is convenient for washing your hands throughout the day and can help you avoid tummy upsets.
 Few public restrooms (outside of your hotel) provide a way to wash your hands thoroughly.
-Whilst hand sanitizer is readily available in India and provided in your Indian Excursions vehicle, we understand it can be comforting to carry a brand you’re familiar with.
-And, you can never have enough!
-Similarly, tissues are provided in our vehicles though you may wish to carry a small packet with you in your bag.
+While hand sanitizer is readily available in India and supplied in your Indian Excursions vehicle, we understand it can be comforting to carry a brand you’re familiar with.
+And you can never have enough!
+Similarly, tissues are provided in our vehicles though you may wish to bring a small packet with you in your bag.
 Toilet paper is not always readily available outside of your hotel.

 6. Reading material

-Travelling through Delhi, Agra and Rajasthan does require quite a few hours spent on the road, in a train, plane, or combination of all three.
-Whilst there’s plenty of amazing scenery to soak up from your window, when packing for Rajasthan we’d recommend carrying a book or two, or your Kindle.
-One of our favourites would include the White Tiger by Man Booker prize-winner Aravind Adiga.
-Anything by William Dalrymple would be perfect too, as would Rudyard Kipling’s Kim.
+Travel through Delhi, Agra and Rajasthan requires quite a few hours on the road, (and possibly in a train, on a plane, or a combination of all three!).
+While there’s plenty of fantastic scenery to soak up from your window, when packing for Rajasthan we recommend carrying a book or your Kindle.
+One of our favourites is the White Tiger by Man Booker prize-winner Aravind Adiga.
+Anything by William Dalrymple is perfect too, as is Rudyard Kipling’s Kim.
 You can check out more of our recommended books to read in Rajasthan by clicking here.

 7. A sturdy pair of shoes

-One of the most important items to consider when packing for Rajasthan is what you’ll wear on your feet.
-A comfortable pair of sturdy shoes is a must whilst sightseeing.
-Hiking boots are not necessary, but your chosen pair should be durable and comfortable to wear for long periods of time.
-You’ll be out and about on foot a lot whilst sightseeing and the ground is often uneven.
-We’d recommend carrying a pair that is easy to take off and put back on; at most places of worship, it’s culturally appropriate to remove your shoes.
+One of the essential items to consider when packing for Rajasthan is what you’ll wear on your feet.
+A comfortable pair of sturdy footwear is a must while sightseeing.
+Hiking boots are not necessary, but your chosen pair should be durable and comfortable to wear for long periods.
+You’ll be out and about on foot a lot while sightseeing and the ground is often uneven.
+We recommend carrying a pair that is easy to take off and put back on; at most places of worship, it’s culturally appropriate to remove your shoes.

 9. Adapter for India